fineanmol/plant-tree/README.md

-🌵 Updated on Mon, 30 Jun 2025 21:23:42 GMT
+🎍 Updated on Tue, 01 Jul 2025 07:15:55 GMT

-> "Simplicity is the soul of efficiency."
+> "Experience is the name everyone gives to their mistakes."